Deathmatch (video games): Gameplay

+Players

-In this context a player is a human operated character in the game or a character operated by a computer software AI—a bot (see Reaper bot for example).
+In this context a player is a human operated character in the game or a character operated by a computer software AI—a bot.
 Both the human and computer operated character do have the same basic visual appearance but will in most modern games be able to select a skin which is an arbitrary graphics model but that operates on the same set of movements as the base model.
 A human player's character and computer bot's character features the same set of physical properties, initial health, initial armour, weapon capabilities, the same available character maneuvers and speed—i.e. they are equally matched except for the actual controlling part.
 For a novice player the difference (i.e. experience, not taking into account the actual skill) between a human opponent and a computer controlled opponent may be near nil, however for a skilled player the lack of human intelligence is usually easily noticed in most bot implementations; regardless of the actual skill of the bot—which lack of intelligence can be at least somewhat compensated for in terms of e.g. extreme (superhuman) accuracy and aim.
 However, some systems deliberately inform the player when inspecting the score list which player(s) are bots and which are human (e.g. OpenArena).
 In the event that the player is aware of the nature of the opponent it will affect the cognitive process of the player regardless of the player's skill.

-All normal maps will contain various power-ups; i.e. extra health, armor, ammunition and other (more powerful than default) weapons.
-Once collected by a player the power-up will respawn after a defined time at the same location, the time for an item to respawn depends upon the game mode and the type of the item.
-In some deathmatch modes power-ups will not respawn at all.
-Certain power-ups are especially powerful, which can often lead to the game rotating around controlling power-ups—i.e. assuming ceteris paribus, the player who controls the [most powerful] power-ups (namely collect the item most often) is the one that will have the best potential for making the best score.